-The effectiveness of mitigations is assessed by the ongoing monitoring of fatigue data (Step 1), thus closing the FSMS process loop
+The effectiveness of all mitigations is tracked by the ongoing monitoring of fatigue data (Step 1), thus closing the FRMS process loop.
+Although it does not specifically relate to mitigating fatigue-related risks, the following section in the HSWA General Workplace Risk and Management Regulations 2016 addresses the same concept.